kboy101222/RPG-Content-Creator/readme.md

     * ~~Able to toggle between light and dark themes~~ Done!
     * Keep track of the chosen theme between reloads
     * More themes (?)

+## Known Bugs

+* If you edit an item and save your changes, you can no longer open the item editor
+* The export menu has no animation and opens rather jarringly

 ## Notice